putheakhem/LearningProgramming/VueJSFundamentals/readme.md

 > Directive is familiar   to template engine.
 In the part we introduce the directive such a `v-text`, `v-html`, `v-show`, `v-if`, `v-once`, `v-pre`, `v-cloak`

 ## Part 3
+> v-bind : use for manipulating or add attribute to html element